Today, I’m focusing on Campbell Soup (NYSE: CPB). The company represents, I believe, a solid investment option. Here’s why.

 ...well, hello, dolly.
 It's so nice to have you back where you belong.

-That must be the sentiment at the corporate offices of Mattel, Inc. (NASDAQ: MAT) this month as the Company reported their First Quarter 2013 financials.
-Their American Girl® brand (dolls, books, eBooks, clothes, accessories) led the way for Mattel, amidst weaker performance from some of their other brands.
+That must be the sentiment at the corporate offices of Mattel (NASDAQ: MAT) as the company recently reported its first-quarter 2013 financial results.
+The company's American Girl brand (dolls, books, eBooks, clothes, accessories) led the way for Mattel, amid weaker performance from some of its other brands more »

 Better your own copper than another man's gold.